aemrobe/responsive-design-flexbox-challenge-1/README.md

 }
 ```

-I add row-1 to the row element this helps to select the h1 and p elements which is found only in this specific element .
+I add a class of row-1 to the element with a class of row this helps to select the h1 and p elements which is found only in this specific element .

 ```